Summer 2022 Update

-At this time, we are planning on running a full on-campus program in the Summer of 2021.
-Tentative dates are May 24-July 23.
-Descriptions of available projects are posted here. (note that there is a second page with more options that you need to access by clicking on “older posts” at the bottom of the page)
+At this time, we are planning on running a full on-campus program in the Summer of 2022.
+Tentative dates are May 31st-July 30th.
+Descriptions of past projects are posted under the “Outcomes” tab above.

 Dr. John Drake